Ecclesiastes 1

 Ecclesiastes 1 is the first chapter of the Book of Ecclesiastes in the Hebrew Bible or the Old Testament of the Christian Bible.
-The book contains philosophical speeches by a character called Qoheleth ("the Teacher"; 'one who speaks before an assembly') composed probably between the 5th and 2nd centuries BCE.
+The book contains philosophical speeches by a character called Qoheleth ("the Teacher"; 'one who speaks before an assembly') composed probably between the 5th and 2nd centuries BC.
 Peshitta, Targum, and Talmud, as well as most Jewish and Christian readership, attribute the authorship of the book to King Solomon.
 This chapter contains the title of the book, the exposition of some fundamental observations and the problem of life, especially the failure of wisdom.

 Text

 The original text was written in Hebrew.
 This chapter is divided into 18 verses.